maarten-pennings/MPU6050/README.md

 ### Background
 An [accelerometer](https://en.wikipedia.org/wiki/Accelerometer) is a device that measures acceleration.
-For example, an accelerometer at rest on the surface of the Earth will measure an acceleration due to Earth's gravity of g ≈ 9.81 m/s2.
+For example, an accelerometer at rest on the surface of the Earth will measure an acceleration due to Earth's gravity of g ≈ 9.81 m/s².
 In a typical implementation a mass is hung with one degree of freedom;
 it moves due to acceleration.
-Accelerometers are used in mobile phone and digital cameras so that images on screens are always displayed upright.
+The displacement (u) of the mass is linear with the force (F/u=C) on it, so displacement gives force (F).
+The force (F) is linear with the acceleration (F=m×a), so the force gives the acceleration (a).
+Integrating acceleration in time gives speed (v) and integrating speed in time gives traveled distance.
+Accelerometers are used in mobile phones and digital cameras so that images on screens are always displayed upright.
 Accelerometers are used in drones for flight stabilisation and for drop detection.